ranea/CASCADA/docs/usage.rst

 or zero-probability properties (e.g., impossible differentials or zero-correlation approximations) over a primitive, the primitive needs to be implemented following the CASCADA interface.
-There are several primitives already implemented, such as AES, CHAM, Chaskey, FEAL, HIGHT, LEA, MULTI2, NOEKEON, π-cipher, SHACAL-1, SHACAL-2, Simeck, Simon, Speck, SKINNY, TEA, or XTEA (see `primitives_implemented`).
+There are several primitives already implemented, such as AES, CHAM, Chaskey, FEAL, HIGHT, LEA, MULTI2, NOEKEON, π-cipher, RECTANGLE, SHACAL-1, SHACAL-2, Simeck, Simon, Speck, SKINNY, TEA, or XTEA (see `primitives_implemented`).

 You can find a step-by-step tutorial about implement a new primitive